 Brady’s restructured contract got him a raise for 2019, but included a clause that would allow him to void the agreement at the end of the season and forbid the Patriots from using the franchise or transition tag on him.
 Even back in August, Brady was interested in experiencing free agency.

-Two days later, it was reported that Brady and his wife had put their only Massachusetts residence up for sale.
+Two days later, Brady and his wife put their only Massachusetts residence up for sale.
+Brady’s comment?
+“You shouldn’t read into anything.”

 Dec.
 29: Patriots lose to Dolphins in Week 17